ranjanbinwani/Document-Listener/README.md

-# Document-Listener
+## Document-Listener
 The following script reads aloud text from a PDF, Word and a text file

 ## Requirements
-Install the following modules using pip
+Install and Update the following modules using pip

 PyPDF2
 docx
 gtts
 re
 flask

+## Running the Application
+python Listener.py